barryclark/jekyll-now/_posts/2017-10-3-Cloud-Native-London-Oct-2017.md

 October's Cloud Native London meetup was another resounding success, with pizza and beers and around 100 attendees.

-Unfortunately due to illness James Stewart had to pull out, but he will be speaking at a future meetup instead.
-I gave an extended welcome to the principles behind Cloud Native and why the group exists, since the group has grown to 750 members in a mere five months.
+Unfortunately James Stewart had to pull out due to illness, but he will be back at a future meetup.
+Instead I gave an extended welcome to the principles behind Cloud Native and why the group exists, since the group has grown to 750 members in a mere five months.
 Those slides are available here:

 <object data="http://www.oicheryl.com/resources/CloudNativeLondonSep.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="http://www.oicheryl.com/resources/CloudNativeLondonSep.pdf">